Solar Power Inverters

 Video courtesy of SolarQuotes.com.au.

 String Inverter System Configuration

-The most common type of inverter used in homes and commercial soar power systems is the string inverter.
-These inverters are most often a large wall mounted box and can be fixed to a wall in a convenient accessible location out of the weather away from the solar panels and preferably out of the reach of children.
+The most common type of inverter used in homes and commercial solar power systems is the string inverter.
+These inverters are most often a large wall mounted box and can be fixed to a wall in a conveniently accessible location out of the weather away from the solar panels and preferably out of the reach of children.

 - Can be mounted away from the solar panels

 - Low cost to buy and setup